-Discount Rate 2.00%
+Discount Rate 1.84%

-Administrative expenses All administrative expenses are paid through the Pension

-Trust and accounted for under reporting requirements under

-GASB Statement No. 68.
+Administrative expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68.

 Mortality rates-service retirees 2019 Municipal Retirees of Texas Mortality Tables.

-The rates are projected on a fully generational basis

-with scale UMP.
+The rates are projected on a fully generational basis with scale UMP.

-Mortality rates-disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a the floor.

-4 year set-forward for males and a 3 year set-forward for females.
-In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to
+Mortality rates-disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set-forward for females.
+In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
+The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.